 - Dr Alex O’Neill (Medicine and Health) is investigating the potential to review naturally occurring compounds with antibiotic properties, which have previously been dismissed as having potential for being developed for clinical use.
 Dr O’Neill says while a proportion of the 3,000 antibiotics discovered to date have been rejected as unsuitable, others may not have been rigorously evaluated as drug candidates.
 He has found a number of examples which have been re-tested over time and have been successful.

 - Last year, Dr Liam Sharkey, (Biological Sciences) solved a 25-year-old question about how a family of proteins allowed bacteria to resist the effects of certain antibiotics.
 Proteins of the ABC-F family are a major source of antibiotic resistance in ‘superbugs’ but Dr Sharkey’s findings provided the first direct evidence of how this family of proteins ‘protect’ the bacterial ribosome, the protein makers in cells, from being blocked by antibiotics.

 The University of Leeds has committed to using its huge breadth of research capability to making a sustained focus on tackling the great global challenges of our time, of which anti-microbial resistance is one.
 Read more here about the University's commitment.

-Journalists requiring more details or interviews with academic staff should contact Peter Le Riche in the University of Leeds press office on 0113 343 2049 or email firstname.lastname@example.org.
+Journalists requiring more details or interviews with academic staff should email the University of Leeds Press Office at firstname.lastname@example.org.